Bringing home a new plant known to be easy to care for and grow is a great feeling until you see that it looks like it is starting to die.

 If you see that the leaves of your Pothos look droopy and limp, this is probably due to underwatering.

 Underwatering is as bad as overwatering.
-Some plants can tolerate dry soil for long periods of time.
+Some plants can tolerate dry soil for long periods.

 Your Pothos is not one of them.
 It needs to be watered from time to time when the soil gets dry.